Issues with Apple TV+'s 'Friday Night Baseball' Leaves Some Fans in the Dugout

 With the first stream of Friday Night Baseball occurring Friday, the first game being the New York Mets facing the Washington Nationals, many fans complained on Twitter that the first event was poor.

-Buy Me Some Peanuts and. . . a Stronger Connection
+Buy Me Some Peanuts and … a Stronger Connection

 The largest complaint to come from the evening was connectivity issues.
-Certain fans that turned in to watch the game were unable to start the stream.
-Many that did join had their connection interrupted.
+Certain fans that tuned in to watch the game were unable to start the stream.
+Many that did join had their connections interrupted.

-In addition to numerous social media complaints, iMore reports that the website DownDetector encounter an influx of reports during the Nationals-Mets game.
+In addition to numerous social media complaints, iMore reports that the website DownDetector encountered an influx of reports during the Nationals-Mets game.

 In addition to connectivity issues, many fans had complaints about the broadcast overall.

-The decision by Apple to move forward with clean and minimalist graphics that can typically be found within the company’s aesthetic was a warm welcome for fans.
+The decision to move forward with clean and minimalist graphics typically found in Apple’s aesthetic was warmly welcomed.
 Many complimented the fact that the graphics contained no distracting advertising.
-However, the clean graphics and font left many fans divided.
+However, the clean graphics and font left other viewers divided.
 Some praised the graphics for giving the production a crisp look.
-Some fans complained that the graphics made the program look too basic.
+Others complained that the graphics made the program look too basic.

 ‘Friday Night Baseball’ Stirs Debate